funatsufumiya/tco-js/README.md

 }
 ```

-then tco.js can't optimize it.
+then it cannot be optimized with `tco.js`.
 This should be converted to use **accumulators** like below:

 ```javascript
 function sum(n, acc){ // acc is optional